markuseckstein/vscode-kraut-ipsum-filler/README.md

 ### Emmet style

-It is also possible to just type `kraut` and hit `tab` in the text editor to insert a paragraph of Kraut Ipsum at the current position.
+It is also possible to just type `kraut` and hit `ctrl + tab` in the text editor to insert a paragraph of Kraut Ipsum at the current position.
-To insert more paragraphs at once, use `kraut*3` and hit `tab`.
+To insert more paragraphs at once, use `kraut*3` and hit `ctrl + tab`.
 (Note: you can insert at most 5 paragraphs in one go).
+Currently it is not possible to use only `tab` as trigger, because this would break the default emmet implementation of VSCode.
+If you know how to fix this, I would appreciate a pull request.

 ## Where is all the data from?